dgleba/listo429c/README-installation-notes.md

 ## Requirements.

     - linux system with docker-ce 18 and docker compose installed (I use ubuntu)
     - node installed. npm installed.
-(I use nvm to install)
+(I use nvm to install node ver 8 or 10)

 ```